“…But when He, the Spirit of Truth comes, He will guide you into all Truth” – John 16:12 (TNIV)

 So use this tool to examine then correct any thinking that is intrusive, negative and threatens to interrupt your personal growth.
 I have included an example of how my thoughts became negative and quickly produced unhealthy emotions after being invited to speak at a college chapel service.
 Finally, as you go forward, keep this simple question in mind: “But what is the “T – R – U – T – H?”

-More than likely, any negative thinking starts with thoughts, or trigger thoughts to be more exact…
+More than likely, any negative thinking starts with thoughts, or triggers thoughts to be more exact…

 The “T – R – U – T – H” Tool